-If you have blood cancer, you could be more likely to get bacterial infections (such as chest infections) and viruses (like colds and flu).
+If you have blood cancer, you could be more likely to get infections (such as chest infections) and viruses (like colds and flu).
 Your risk of getting seriously ill from coronavirus is also higher than for someone else your age.

 With blood cancer, infections can get worse quickly.
 There's also a risk of something called neutropenic sepsis if an infection isn't treated in time.
 This is a serious condition which needs hospital treatment.

 Contact your healthcare team straight away for advice if you think you have symptoms of infection:

 - fever (temperature higher than 38°C)